 - Nobody asked you for the mix

 You see a job advert, you submit a covering letter and CV.
-Your neighbourhood football team advertises for new players, so you head down for a trial.
-Your local club puts the call out for new DJs, so you submit a mix.
+Your neighbourhood team advertises for brand new players, thus your head down for an effort.
+Your native club puts the decision out for brand new DJs, so you submit a mix.

 In all of these circumstances, someone wanted something in the first place.
-But if you shoot off mixtapes to randoms - no matter how many hundreds you send out - how can you really expect anyone to pay attention?
+But if you shoot off mixtapes to randoms - in spite of what percentage lots of you transport - however, are you able to extremely expect anyone to pay attention?
 It's no more likely than speculatively sending out job CVs, or turning up on matchday expecting to play football.

 - The person you addressed it to didn't get it

-"To: The Manager".
+"To The Manager".
 Right.
-Let me tell you a truth: Unless it has "final demand" written on it in red and is in a very official looking envelope, nothing without someone's actual name written on it is even going to get opened in a business.
-Anyone worth what they're paid below the person you're aiming at is going to save them the job and bin it for them, and you're showing zero initiative by being so lazy as to not at least find out who the person doing the hiring is.
+Let American state tell you a truth: Unless it's "final demand" written thereon in red and is terrible} very official trying envelope, nothing while not someone's actual name written on it is even going to get opened in a business.
+Anyone worth what they're paid below the person you're aiming at is going to save them the job and bin it for them, and you're showing zero initiative by being thus lazy on not a minimum of resolve World Health Organization the person doing the hiring is.